Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Balanced Point Sets

 In a competitive setting for facility location, it is a natural \emph{fairness property} to allocate the same amount of influence to each facility.
-A second \emph{local optimality property} arises from choosing an efficient location for a facility within its individual Voronoi cell.
+A second \emph{local optimality property} arises from choosing an efficient location for a facility within its individual Voronoi cell, i.e, a location that minimizes the average distance to all points.
 Combining both properties, we say a point set~$P$ in a rectangle~$R$ is \emph{\balanced} if the following two conditions are satisfied: \begin{description} \item[Fairness:] for all $p_1,p_2\in P$, $V^P(p_1)$ and $V^P(p_2)$ have the same area. \item [Local optimality:] for all $p\in P$, $p$ minimizes the average distance to the points in $V^P(p)$. \end{description}

 For Manhattan distances, there is a simple geometric characterization for the local optimality depending on the area of the half and quarter cells; see \Cref{fig:quadrant}.